Stepfather III: Production

 After Stepfather II proved to be a success in overseas sales and Europe, ITC Entertainment felt confident enough to move forward on another installment.
 Guy Magar, who had served as a consultant on Stepfather II during post-production advising on the editing, was approached by Chris Gorog to develop a premise for a third film that accounted for replacing Terry O'Quinn as he reportedly declined to return as he didn't wish to be typecast as a homicidal maniac.
 Magar came up with the prologue that would involve The Stepfather getting plastic surgery as a way of explaining the recasting.
 Robert Wightman was cast as The Stepfather as he was the one who was best able to mimic O'Quinn's mannerisms.
 As there was no convincing way to explain how The Stepfather survived his death in Stepfather II, Magar just chose to ignore it.

 Filming

-For the opening scene in which Gene Clifford undergoes plastic surgery, director Guy Magar filmed an actual plastic surgery procedure, with no special effects used during the scene.
+For the opening scene in which Jerry Blake undergoes plastic surgery, director Guy Magar filmed an actual plastic surgery procedure, with no special effects used during the scene.
 The film was shot over the course of 25 days in Los Angeles with a budget of $1.8 million.